Activity Restriction in Pregnancy

 • Blood clots.
 Pregnancy is associated with an increased risk of developing blood clots in the legs (deep venous thrombosis, or DVT) and movement of clots to the lungs (pulmonary embolism, or PE).
 Some studies have described an additional increased risk of DVT and PE among pregnant individuals placed on bed rest compared with those not on bed rest.

-• Based on data from a few well-designed studies, bed rest did not reduce the risk for preterm delivery in pregnant persons either at risk for or already experiencing preterm labor.
+• Based on data from several well-designed studies, bed rest did not reduce the risk for preterm delivery in pregnant persons either at risk for or already experiencing preterm labor.
 Some information suggests that among certain people at risk, preterm birth is more common in those placed on activity restriction, both at home and in the hospital.

 • Unfortunately, activity restriction remains a common recommendation for many pregnancy problems.
 Surveys show that pregnancy care providers continue to recommend activity restriction even though most do not expect it will improve pregnancy outcomes.
 Although the recommendation is well-intentioned, there is no current evidence to support this practice.
-There also is evidence to suggest risk with activity restriction.
+There is also evidence to suggest risk with activity restriction.
 SMFM hopes that by providing you with the most up-to-date and evidence-based guidance on bed rest in pregnancy, you and your pregnancy care provider can make informed decisions about your care.

 Quick Facts